 That’s why this Valentine’s Day, I am making it a point to remember to remember.

 Valentine’s Day is as good a time as any other for it.
 For the better part of a decade, it was too easy a day to forget for both of us.
 Valentine’s Day always fell on the same week as our wedding anniversary (February 19th is our anniversary), so, like a Christmas birthday, it was just lumped together.
 Further complicating things was the fact that the first day of players reporting for spring training usually fell somewhere in between and as a writer covering local baseball teams, it was always one of the busiest days of the year.
 This year, Valentine’s Day is about digging up the the memories that made us special because, if you don’t, time will take it all away.
-With a little creativity and help from American Greetings, I was able to create a sweet surprise early this year.

 This Valentine’s Day we are going to leave the kids with the grandparents.
 We are going to go see a band that we haven’t seen in years, one that helped form a lot of those good memories we used to have, and see friends we haven’t seen in ages.
 We are going to Disney World and ride the rides that have height restrictions together since nobody will have to keep an eye on the child.
 We’ll probably have a nice dinner at a place that doesn’t have a kids’ menu and have a nice drink or two by ourselves.
 Just like we used to do not such a long time ago…

 To start it off, I’m going to reach down deep inside and see if I can find the artist in me again to create something to show that I remember and that time hasn’t taken it all away: A memory box.

 What you’ll need to make your own romantic memory box:

 - A balsam wood craft box or tray.

 - 1 can of “chalk board” spray enamel.

 - Paints, craft supplies, American Greetings stickers or other materials to decorate the box.